ihadabs/memory-game/README.md

 In case the user win the game (all cards have been matched), the result will show and he will be asked if he want to restart the game.

 How to play?
-At first the cards will show, match all cards, if all cards are matched, you win
+At first the cards will show, match all cards, if all cards are matched, you win, a congratulations popup will appear showing your results.

 ## References